BotchedPleb/BIO_350_F25/README.md

 IC Assignment 3: Chapter 3 of Ecology Handbook
 - Created a a Logistic  Model
 - Ran into some tech difficulties

+IC In Class Example 2
+- Imported the first set of data with pandas
+- ran plot models with the help of copilot